 - Cache memory is the fastest memory in the computer system.

-So, in this article, we became to know the different types of memory unit in computer architecture and their uses.
+This is all from this article on different types of memory in computer architecture and their uses.
 If you have any doubt on this topic, you can ask me in the comment section.